 Knock knock there is a Gremlin under my bonnet

-We get a lot of phone calls about Toyota Prado and Hilux 1KD engines; these are Common Rail injector engines.
-They have a couple common issues and can cause significant engine damage if left unattended including blowing smoke, knock rattling sound that can lead to blowing up your engine.
+We get a lot of phone calls about Toyota Prado and Hilux 1KD engines, these are Common Rail injector engines.
+They have a couple common issues that can cause significant engine damage if left unattended including blowing smoke or a knocking rattling sound that can lead to blowing up your engine.

 A lot of companies use the electronic diagnosis of injectors to isolate which of the injectors are faulty and while this will give you a good idea it’s not necessarily 100% right.